The Development System

 above in the text field or click the button, then

-navigate to the path in question, selecting the python
+navigate to the path in question, selecting the python program.
+Click to complete the

 configuration.